Tips for emigrating: why, where and how to do it

 Here are some of the costs you’ll need to think about before emigrating:

-Shipping costs – to pack and transport your furniture and belongings, along with removals insurance to cover if anything goes wrong during the move
+Shipping costs: You’ll need funds to pack and transport your furniture and belongings, along with removals insurance to cover if anything goes wrong during the move.

-Pets – you’ll have to pay for their transport, passport, vaccinations, microchipping, quarantine checks and the travel crate – it can cost as much as £4,000 to move some breeds of dog
+Pets: You’ll have to pay for their transport, passport, vaccinations, microchipping, quarantine checks and a travel crate – it can cost as much as £4,000 to move some breeds of dog.

-Transferring money – it costs to transfer money into accounts abroad and you’ll have to factor in the exchange rate – be sure to get advice about this, as being smart can sometimes save you thousands of pounds
+Transferring money: It costs to transfer money into accounts abroad and you’ll have to factor in the exchange rate – be sure to get advice about this, as you may be able to save thousands of pounds.

 How do I emigrate?